 Detail Panel

-Click any recording to see the full transcription, play back the audio, and view stats like words per minute, word count, and detected language.
+Click any recording.
+See the full text, play the audio, check the stats (WPM, word count, detected language).

 Search & Filter